pwalsh/openbudgets/docs/guide/features/taxonomies.rst

 Feature Status
 --------------

-Taxonomies have been implemented in the server. the 0.3 tag of Open Budget exposes a few demo taxonomies to the UI in user accounts, budget pages, and dedicated taxonomy pages.
+Taxonomies have been implemented in the server. the 0.3 tag of Open Budgets exposes a few demo taxonomies to the UI in user accounts, budget pages, and dedicated taxonomy pages.

 Subsequent tags have removed taxonomies fromt he UI as they are not in the current project's scope.